 - A: An HSA is a tax-advantaged medical savings account that allows you to accumulate savings to pay for current and future qualified medical expenses.
-The account must be used in conjunction with an HSA-qualified High Deductible Health Plan (HDHP), and you cannot be enrolled in Medicare or eligible to be claimed as a dependent on someone else's tax return.
-You have no other first-dollar medical coverage (other types of insurance like specific injury insurance or accident, disability, dental care, vision care, or long-term care insurance are permitted).
+The account must be used in conjunction with an HSA-qualified high deductible health plan (HDHP), and you cannot be enrolled in Medicare or eligible to be claimed as a dependent on someone else's tax return.
+You can have no other first-dollar medical coverage (other types of insurance like specific injury insurance or accident, disability, dental care, vision care, or long-term care insurance are permitted).
 Please confirm with your health insurance company that you have a HSA-qualified HDHP.

-- A: A High Deductible Health Plan is a health insurance plan with a minimum deductible of $1,250 (self) or $2,500 (family) for 2013.
-In addition, the annual out-of-pocket costs, including deductibles and co-pays, cannot exceed $6,250 for 2013 or $12,500 for 2013.
+- A: A high deductible health plan is a health insurance plan with a minimum deductible of $1,300 (self) or $2,600 (family) for 2016 (amounts are the same for 2017).
+In addition, the annual out-of-pocket costs, including deductibles and co-pays, cannot exceed $6,550 (self) and $13,100 (family) for 2016 (amounts are the same for 2017).
 The limits may be adjusted annually to allow for cost-of-living adjustments.
-Confirm with your Health Insurance Provider that you have a HSA-Qualified HDHP.
+Confirm with your health insurance provider that you have an HSA qualified HDHP.

 - Q: What expenses are qualified medical expenses?